-Program providers must submit a Rent Guarantee Program Provider Claim Form to OHCS for reimbursement of allowable expenditures using the Claim Form in the Rent Guarantee Smartsheet Dashboard located at:
+Program providers must submit a Rent Guarantee Program Provider Application Form and Invoice to OHCS for reimbursement of allowable expenditures using the Application and Invoice Forms in the Rent Guarantee Smartsheet Dashboard located at:

-$\frac{\text{https://app.smartsheet.com/b/publish?EQBCT=a09499a5ca154ef790baee31d36dc34}}{\underline{f}.}$
+https://app.smartsheet.com/b/form/984b882de9b14540bee2d25b7f4e9f85.

-Program providers are responsible for verifying expenses claimed for reimbursement, which may include a site-visit to the vacated unit.
+Program providers are responsible for verifying expenses requested for reimbursement, which may include a site-visit to the vacated unit.
 Copies of the final security deposit accounting, move-in and move-out inspection/checklists, applicable receipt or proof of damages, documentation of non-payment of rent may all assist in the Program Provider's verification of expenses.
 All documentation used to verify expenses must be kept in the tenant file.
-There is no requirement by OHCS for landlords to use a specific claim request form when submitting a request to the program provider; however, sufficient documentation must be kept in the tenant's file that supports such a claim request.
+There is no requirement by OHCS for landlords to use a specific request form when submitting a request to the program provider; however, sufficient documentation must be kept in the tenant's file that supports such a request.

 Landlords are required to request funds from the program provider within 30 calendar days from the date when landlord takes possession of the unit, whether by voluntary tenant move or tenant eviction.
-Claims must be made within the first 12 months of occupancy and only upon tenant's vacancy of program covered unit, either by voluntary move-out or by eviction.
+Requests must be made for damages that were incurred within the first 12 months of occupancy and only upon tenant's vacancy of program covered unit, either by voluntary move-out or by eviction.

-Program providers must submit Rent Guarantee Program Provider Claim Forms to OHCS within 10 business days from the date that landlords submit claim requests to the program provider.
+Program providers must submit Rent Guarantee Program Provider Application Forms to OHCS within 10 business days from the date that landlords submit requests to the program provider.